 In other words, Dr. Peterson and Dr. Mate recognize the problem that addiction is a symptom of depression.
 But Dr. Peterson, pointing to the effectiveness of “religious conversion,” not knowing how to “induce” it can’t draw the connection between dealing with addiction and the operation of a religious conversion.
 That admission shows that the individual self – conceived apart from her surroundings – has no resources for dealing effectively with addiction.
 Peterson in effect describes a situation why the pathways that reinforce addiction are strengthened, but considers it abstractly, as if it is just part and parcel of a personality.
 He is essentially asking, “why the addiction?”

 Dr. Mate, on the other hand, poses the question, “why the pain?”
 And we see that such addiction is sourced in pain, and that pain comes from somewhere deeper.
 This question leads him to situate the person so as to deal with the deeper depression.
-In other words, but connecting emotional and physical pain and treating them as integrally connected – rather than separate – Mate gets to the heart of the metaphysical illness to which Peterson’s view does not have access.
+In other words, by connecting emotional and physical pain and treating them as integrally connected – rather than separate – Mate gets to the heart of the metaphysical illness to which Peterson’s view does not have access.

 The stakes are enormous!
 We need to get this right.